As the name says on the box, ProWritingAid really is a pro writing aid.

 Easy to get started and learn how to use

-Every part of the application is intuitive and make sense.
-Even if you have never used an online writing assistant before, you will be up and running and productive on only a few minutes.
+Every part of the application is intuitive and makes sense.
+Even if you have never used an online writing assistant before, you will be up and running and productive with this pro writing aid tool in only a few minutes.

-ProWritingaid really is inexpensive and affordable for most writers.
+ProWritingaid is inexpensive and affordable for most writers.

-The paid version of some premium grammar checkers can cost you well over $100 per year.
+The paid version of similar premium grammar checkers can cost you well over $120 per year.

-But ProWritingAid starts at only $60.00 a year and even less for longer-term subscriptions.
+But ProWritingAid starts at only $70.00 a year and even less for longer subscriptions.

 Scrivener and Google Docs integration

-This will be a winning point for many writers.
+This will be a big winning point for many authors and writers.

 ProWritingAid can integrate with Scrivener.
 It is a great combination for authors.